by Tom Allen

 Coined the “virtuous cycle of M&A repeatability”, the idea is that M&A capability is built around repeatable steps within strategy, deal thesis planning, due diligence, post-merger integration and execution.
 By establishing and maturing an M&A framework, companies can move seamlessly throughout the deal cycle – improving efficiencies and increasing the likelihood of success.
 This success is evidenced by more value per deal and a shorter time-frame to synergy capture.
 Companies taking this approach are also able to run more deals in parallel than their peers.

-Successful companies don’t simply document the stages and steps, they test their processes and enhance these with software so they can be easily followed and replicated.
+Successful companies don’t simply document the stages and steps, they test their processes and enhance these with M&A software so they can be easily followed and replicated.
 For these companies, internal deal-making environments support – and actually accelerate – growth ambitions.

 As the New Year gets underway, now is a perfect time to assess the current reality of your M&A process.
 Ask yourself: "How are we trending and where will our M&A process be one year from now?"